jdeath/CheckRoyalCaribbeanPrice/README.md

 CONFNUM2: You have the best price for VOOM SURF + STREAM Internet Package of: 17.99 2025-12-27 VI OUTSIDE 4N: You have best Price of 3612.12
 ```
 If any of the prices are lower, it will send a notification if you set up apprise.
+Notification will include a link to your order history and the specific date and order number to cancel

 ## Automating
 1. Linux: Put in a cron job, if running in linux, I am sure you know how!